andrefigueira/Schematic/README.md

     {
         require: {
-            "mysql/schematic": "*"
+            "mysql/schematic": "1.*"
         }
     }

 #Schema format

-Schema is defined in JSON files, these must be stored in the schema folder under folders representing the table they are for, e.g.
+Schema is defined in JSON files, these must be stored in the schema folder in json files representing the table they are for, e.g.

-`/schemas/tablename/schema.json`
+`/schemas/schema.json`

 The schema file contains all of the configuration of the database in order to create it or amend it, see an example below.